Subscribe to Newsletter

 You’ll see the words “Paraben free” on a lot of products.
 Parabens are a class of preservatives that have been widely used in cosmetic products for many years, and which may accelerate the growth of some types of cancer.

 While they are considered safe for use by the FDA, many people choose to avoid products containing them for themselves and their four-legged friends.
+My advice would be to do some research and then make an informed decision yourself before using any shampoo with controversial ingredients or suspected harsh chemicals.

 These are all great products, and the specific needs of your pet are going to be a more critical factor in determining your choice.